 She has explored the relationship between dance and society in African villages and cities and American theaters, school playgrounds and classrooms as well as adult entertainment clubs and their communities.
-In addition, she has conducted research in Africa, urban areas, and American schools with at-risk youth.
+In addition, she has conducted other research in Africa, urban areas, and American schools with at-risk youth.

 To her credit are landmark books: Naked Truth: Strip Clubs, Democracy and a Christian Right (University of Texas Press), To Dance Is Human: A Theory of Nonverbal Communication (University of Chicago Press), Dance, Sex and Gender: Signs of Identity, Dominance and Desire (University of Chicago Press),The Performer-Audience Connection: Emotion to Metaphor in Dance and Society (University of Texas Press), Partnering Dance and Education (Human Kinetics), Dancing for Health: Conquering and Preventing Stress (AltaMira Press), Disruptive School Behavior: Class, Race, and Culture (Holmes & Meier) and Urban Dynamics in Black Africa, co-author (Aldine).